 GoHenry recently made all its cards biodegradable ‘Eco Card’, following research that 76 per cent of UK children would prefer an eco-friendly bank card.
 The cards are made with compostable polylactic acid, which is derived from field corn waste.
 According to GoHenry, this uses 65 per cent less energy and 68 per cent fewer greenhouse gases than conventional plastic.

 Kids can also choose a green Eco Card, which is made of 82 per cent bio-sourced renewable material (produced from field corn rather than fuel).
 On the first use of each card, GoHenry will plant a tree in partnership with the Eden Reforestation Projects.

 Unique selling points

 - Personalised card.
 Your children can create their own personalised card.
-As well as their name, they can choose form 45 plus pictures to have as a background.
-For superhero fans, goHenry recently launched a spider-man card.
+As well as their name, they can choose form 45 plus pictures to have as a background, from football, pets or unicorns to gaming or superheroes.

 - Money missions.
 Children can watch videos, take quizzes, and earn points and badges while gaining valuable money skills.
 Missions cover money basics, investing, saving, compound interest, borrowing, and giving.

 - Add another parent/carer.
 Add a co-parent to your account to set boundaries, receive notifications and manage chores together.